Radiosurgery for spine tumours: an interview with Dr. Arjun Sahgal

 By: Sarasa Tohyama

 Dr. Arjun Sahgal is a pioneer in the implementation of stereotactic radiosurgery to treat spine metastases in Canada.
 He has also played an instrumental role in accelerating the field of spine radiosurgery globally.
-A staff radiation oncologist at the Sunnybrook Health Sciences Centre and clinician-scientist in the Odette Cancer Research Program at Sunnybrook Research Institute, Dr. Sahgal is also an associate professor in the Department of Radiation Oncology at the University of Toronto.
+A staff radiation oncologist at the Sunnybrook Health Sciences Centre and clinician-scientist in the Odette Cancer Research Program at Sunnybrook Research Institute, Dr. Sahgal is also a professor in the Department of Radiation Oncology at the University of Toronto.
 I had the opportunity to sit down with Dr. Sahgal to discover more about his innovative therapeutic strategy.

 Can you tell us about your academic trajectory?

 I was trained in Toronto as a resident and went on to complete a fellowship in radiosurgery at the University of California San Francisco (UCSF) with Professor David Larson.
 Traditionally, radiosurgery has been considered a targeted radiation technique used to treat brain metastases.
 As the technology evolved to deliver highly precise radiation in the body, a few early adopters, including those at UCSF, began to treat spine metastases.
 The main intent was to maximize local tumour control and prevent malignant spinal cord compression.
 I had the opportunity to learn the technique–which had yet to be implemented in Canada–and develop it further for mainstream practice, rather than a one-off treatment offered in a few specialized centres.